 The Complete Packing List for Bali (+ FREE Travel Checklist)

-In nearly a decade of globe-trotting 47 countries I can safely say Bali is one of – if not the – best travel experiences I’ve ever been fortunate to have.
+In a decade of globe-trotting 48 countries, I can safely say Bali is one of – if not the – best travel experience I’ve ever been fortunate to have.

 So you may be wondering what to pack for Bali?